Faina Kirschenbaum: Life and career

-Born in Lviv in the Ukrainian SSR of the Soviet Union (today in Ukraine), Kirschenbaum made aliyah to Israel on 31 December 1973.
-She trained as a nurse at the Beilinson School of Nursing, as well as gaining a BA in general studies from Thames Valley University, an MBA from the University of Derby, a certificate in director's training at Bar-Ilan University.
+Born in Lviv in the Ukrainian SSR of the Soviet Union (now Ukraine), Kirschenbaum emigrated to Israel on 31 December 1973.
+She trained as a nurse at the Beilinson School of Nursing, and gained a BA in general studies from Thames Valley University, an MBA from the University of Derby, and a certificate in director's training at Bar-Ilan University.

 In 1981 she moved to the Israeli settlement of Nili in the West Bank.
-She served as its council secretary, and was a member of Mateh Binyamin Regional Council.
-She has also served as deputy chairwoman of the Israeli branch of the World Jewish Congress, and as a member of the board of directors of the Museum of the Jewish Diaspora.
+She served as its council secretary, and was a member of the Mateh Binyamin Regional Council.
+She also served as deputy chairwoman of the Israeli branch of the World Jewish Congress and as a member of the board of directors of the Museum of the Jewish Diaspora.